BCom Fiscal Policy of India Notes Study Material

 (i) Instability: The fiscal policy of the country has failed to maintain stability in the economy.
 The increasing trends of deficit financing and adverse balance of payment both have affected the economical stability of the country.

-(iv) Negative Return of Public Sector: The negative return on capital invested in PSUs has becomes a serious problem in front of Govt. of India.
+(iv) Negative Return of Public Sector: The negative return on capital invested in PSUs has become a serious problem in front of Govt. of India.
 The return on investment has remained mostly negative in PSUs.
-In order to maintain the performance of PSUs, the Government has to keep huge budgetary provisions, thereby creating a huge drainage of scarce resources of the country.
+In order to maintain the performance of PSUs, the Government has to keep huge budgetary provisions, thereby creating huge drainage of scarce resources in the country.

 SUGGESTIONS FOR NECESSARY REFORMS IN FISCAL POLICY

-The followings are the some important suggestions to bring necessary reforms in fiscal policy:
+The followings are some important suggestions to bring necessary reforms in fiscal policy:

 (i) More Progressive Taxation.